 Which dogs are at a higher risk of reverse sneezing?

 Any dog could potentially have reverse sneezes, but some dogs tend to be more at risk than others.
 Small breed dogs have small throats which make them more prone to reverse sneezing.
-Also Pugs, Bulldogs, Boxers and other brachycephalic dogs (i.e. those with short noses) tend to have an elongated soft palate.
+Also dogs like Pugs and Bulldogs, or other brachycephalic dogs (i.e. those with short noses) tend to have an elongated soft palate.
 This can make them more likely to reverse sneeze.

 How is reverse sneezing diagnosed?

-Because of its characteristic appearance, reverse sneezing is often diagnosed based on the description and lack of other symptoms.
+Because of its characteristic appearance, reverse sneezing in dogs is often diagnosed based on the description and lack of other symptoms.
 If the dog parents happen to catch a video of the episode, that makes diagnosis even easier.
-However, in some cases the vet may recommend additional diagnostics such as:
+However, in some cases the vet may recommend additional diagnostics to rule out other medical conditions.

 X-rays